hedgehog7453/INFO20002/README.md

 ## To Run the Application

 To run this web app, please follow the instruction:
-1. Under the 'app' folder, run 'python server.py' in any command-line tool
+1. Under the `app` folder, run `python server.py` in any command-line tool
-2. When server is setup, in a web browser (google chrome is prefered), go to the address 'http://localhost:5000/'
+2. When server is setup, in a web browser (google chrome is prefered), go to the address `http://localhost:5000/`

 ## Application Structure